toothless890/Supernote-Drawing-Tablet/README.md

    download at https://developer.android.com/tools/releases/platform-tools#downloads

     **adb.exe, AdbWinApi.dll, AdbWinUsbApi.dll MUST BE IN THE SAME FOLDER AS THE EXE**
-3. unlock the adb shell by running the script found at https://github.com/TA1312/supernote-a5x/tree/master#recovery-mode
+3. unlock the adb shell
+   This repo has an easy script for it https://github.com/TA1312/supernote-a5x/tree/master#recovery-mode
-4. Run the exe
+6. Run the exe

 #